Wenger, Guti – who could replace Zidane at Real Madrid?

 Pochettino has long been linked with the Madrid job and his chances of taking over appeared quite strong earlier this year, as talk began to emerge of him calling time on his Tottenham career.

-He has since signed a fresh five-year contract with the club and appears set on leading the club into its first season in its new stadium, although the idea of a Madrid offer turning his head cannot be discounted.
+He has since signed a fresh five-year contract with the club and appears set on leading them into their first season in their new stadium, although the idea of a Madrid offer turning his head cannot be discounted.

 Perez could be put off by the inevitably high compensation package they would need to put together to buy Pochettino out of his new deal, but there is no question about his credentials.
 He has turned Spurs into a vibrant, attacking side who have consistently challenged the more established elite in England, and he masterminded a 3-1 win over Madrid in the Champions League group stage this season.